joksas/badcrossbar/README.md

 ## Pycairo

-The plotting module of [badcrossbar] uses [pycairo] package which requires [cairo](https://www.cairographics.org/) and [pkg-config](https://github.com/pkgconf/pkgconf).
+The plotting sub-package of [badcrossbar] uses [pycairo] package which requires [cairo](https://www.cairographics.org/) and [pkg-config](https://github.com/pkgconf/pkgconf).
 The instructions for how to install either these dependencies or [pycairo] directly can be found in this subsection.
-However, if you are not interested in the plotting functions provided by [badcrossbar], computing module works even without [pycairo] installed, thus you can skip to [badcrossbar installation](#badcrossbar).
+However, if you are not interested in the plotting functions provided by [badcrossbar], computing sub-package works even without [pycairo] installed, thus you can skip to [badcrossbar installation](#badcrossbar).

 ### Linux